 It was love at first sight — I found I’d already been applying a lot of the core UX design methodologies, so the switch was seamless.

-UX Designers Fix Things That Suck
+UX Designers Fix Things

 A Day in the Life of a UX Designer

-Of course there are alway variations to this schedule, and there are days where I spend more time doing UX-related office work—things like running website or app overviews (going through a site or app at a high level and looking for usability and experience problems), conducting heuristic evaluations (getting hands on with a product’s user interface and evaluating it against a set of UX criteria), or looking at heat maps (tracking where users’ mouse pointers spend most of their time on a site or app) to see if my clients’ goals are being met.
+Typical client days include reviewing progress on their journeymap.
+And I often end my day with user experience design “homework”—reading UX design-related books and articles.
+Of course there are often variations to this schedule, and there are days where I spend more time doing UX-related office work—like running website or app overviews (going through a site or app at a high level and looking for usability and/or experience problems), conducting heuristic evaluations (getting hands on with a product’s user interface and evaluating it against a set of UX criteria), or looking at heat maps (tracking where users’ mouse pointers spend most of their time on a site or app) to see if my clients’ goals are being met.